TurkeyMcMac/anosmellya/README.md

 Green is plant, blue is herbivore smell, red is carnivore smell, pink is baby smell, and white is velocity.
 * Press D to toggle drawing, provided it was enabled in the first place.
+* Press F to go forward one simulation tick while paused.
 * Press Q to quit.
 * Press R to pause/unpause the simulation.
 * Press S to toggle statistic printing.